-Dr. McClanahan has been involved in several evaluations of out-of-school time programming, crime reduction, and employment and training efforts, and has a deep understanding of how these systems function.
-Dr. McClanahan served as the principal investigator of the impact evaluation of Philadelphia’s Youth Violence Reduction Partnership (YVRP), which has worked to reduce youth homicides in Philadelphia for over a decade.
-She has been the principal investigator of the Elev8 initiative since 2008, and guided the evaluation process and technical assistance efforts, which aim to understand how Elev8 sites and programs can strengthen their work to support positive trajectories for participants.
-As a result of this effort, Elev8 has adopted one of the most comprehensive data collection efforts of the community schools movement.
+In the past, she has served as the principal investigator of the impact evaluation of Philadelphia’s Youth Violence Reduction Partnership (YVRP), which has worked to reduce youth homicides in Philadelphia for over a decade.
+She was also the principal investigator of the multi-year Elev8 initiative for eight years (since 2008) and guided the evaluation process and technical assistance efforts, which aimed to understand how Elev8 sites and programs can strengthen their work to support positive trajectories for participants.
+As a result of this effort, Elev8 adopted one of the most comprehensive data collection efforts of the community schools movement.

 Prior to forming McClanahan Associates, Inc., Dr. McClanahan spent eighteen years at Public/Private Ventures, the last seven of which she served as senior vice president for research and evaluation.
-Dr. McClanahan received her Ph.D. in criminology from the University of Pennsylvania.
-She holds an M.S. in human development from the Pennsylvania State University and a B.A. in psychology from Lehigh University.← Back to Staff
+Dr. McClanahan received her Ph.D. in criminology from the University of Pennsylvania, holds an M.S. in human development from the Pennsylvania State University and a B.A. in psychology from Lehigh University.